PolymeshAssociation/polymesh-sdk/README.md

 ## Polymesh version

-This release is compatible with Polymesh v6.0, v6.1, v6.2
+This release is compatible with Polymesh v6.3 and v7.0

 <!--- End of section --->